delfrrr/npm-consider/README.md

 # npm-consider

-Check npm package dependencies size, licenses and impact on your package before installing it
+Check npm package dependencies size, licenses and impact on your package before installing it 🤔
 ![npm-consider](https://i.imgur.com/eAQPbHL.gif)
+If you like it, please, ⭐️ this repo!
 ## Features

-* calculate package size with dependencies recursively
+* calculate dependencies size recursively
-* show packages license policy for linking
+* show dependencies license policy for linking
 * calculates impact on current package
-* command syntax equivalent to `npm`
+* show full dependency graph
 * analyzes packages without downloading it